United Ireland: Brexit and the Northern Ireland Protocol

-In a referendum in June 2016, England and Wales voted to leave the European Union.
-The majority of those voting in Northern Ireland and in Scotland, however, voted for the UK to remain.
+In a referendum in June 2016, the United Kingdom voted to leave the European Union, in what was known as Brexit.
+However, a majority of those voting in Northern Ireland (and in Scotland) voted for the UK to remain.
 Of the parties in the Assembly, only the Democratic Unionist Party (DUP), the Traditional Unionist Voice (TUV) and People Before Profit (PBP) had campaigned for a Leave vote.
 Irish politicians began the discussion regarding possible changes to the border between Northern Ireland and the Republic of Ireland.
 The status and treatment of Northern Ireland and Gibraltar, the only parts under control of the United Kingdom which would have new land borders with the EU following the UK withdrawal, became important to the negotiations, along with access to the regional development assistance scheme (and new funding thereof) from the European Union.

 Sinn Féin cited these concerns as the basis for new discussion on a united Ireland.
-These calls were rejected by the British government and Unionist politicians, with Theresa Villiers arguing that there was no evidence that opinion in Northern Ireland had shifted towards being in favour of a united Ireland.
+These calls were rejected by the British government and Unionist politicians, with Secretary of State for Northern Ireland Theresa Villiers arguing that there was no evidence that opinion in Northern Ireland had shifted towards being in favour of a united Ireland.